omgcrazybeans/tripadvisor-reviews-server/README.md

 ## Reproduction Steps:

-Assumes MongoDB is installed and running in the local environment.
+Assumes MongoDB or Mongo Atlas cloud service is installed and running in the local environment.

 1. Install repo dependencies:
   * $ npm install